Media

 Casey Near, Executive Director of Counseling for Collegewise, joins guest-host Terry Savage to discuss the challenge of making decisions about college amid the COVID-19 pandemic.

-Detroit News: 'The unknowns' haunt college students, university officials alike
+Article | Detroit News: 'The unknowns' haunt college students, university officials alike

 April 28, 2020